MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-write-a-recursive-function-in-javascript-for-beginners.md

 ### When to use recursion

-Dan tells us to use recursion when iterating over a structure of interconnected elements without previous knowledge about its size or depth.

-In simple terms, think of it like a JavaScript [do while loop](https://www.w3schools.com/jsref/jsref_dowhile.asp); keep iterating until we meet a specific condition.
+To quote Dan:

+> Recursion really shines when we need to iterate over a structure of **interconnected elements** (called **nodes**) which you need to process, sort or find something in it while having no previous knowledge about its size or depth - most often to perform complex operations that is likely to produce many branches during the execution.

+We'll learn more on its applicability further ahead in the article.

 ---